cybex-gmbh/transmorpher/README.md

 > [!CAUTION]
 >
-> The database connection does neither guarantee FIFO nor prevent duplicate runs.
+> The database connection does not guarantee exactly-once processing.
-> It is recommended to use a queue which can guarantee these aspects, such as AWS SQS FIFO.
 > To prevent duplicate runs with database, use only one worker process.
+>
+> It is recommended to use a queue which can guarantee this, such as AWS SQS FIFO.
+> Note that we break the FIFO aspect of the video-transcoding queue, allowing parallel processing of videos and preventing a jam.

 ### Upload Handler